Matrices¶

 -

-Parameters: - x (vector) – An vector
+- Reshapes to the specified size. - Parameters: - x (vector) – An vector

 - shape ((Int, Int)) – The size of the new matrix

-Return type: A resized matrix.
+- Return type: - A resized matrix. - See also

 -

-Parameters: shape ((Int, Int)) – The shape of the new matrix. (rows, columns) Return type: matrix >>> assert(zeros((2,2)) ~== zeros(4).reshape((2,2)))
+- Makes a matrix full of zeros. - Parameters: - shape ((Int, Int)) – The shape of the new matrix. (rows, columns) - Return type: - matrix - >>> assert(zeros((2,2)) ~== zeros(4).reshape((2,2))) - See also

 -